miku/productivego/Slides.md

 # Overview

 * all languages have (significant) tradeoffs
-* in this talk I want to highlight positive aspects of the language; there are many more
+* in this talk I want to highlight a few positive aspects of the language; there are many more
 * Go is not great because of a single killer feature; in fact none of the highlights is that extraordinary, but the it adds up